 6. Combine with contextual targeting

-Effective travel marketing strategically combines behavioral and contextual insights to craft the perfect message.
+Effective travel industry marketing strategically combines behavioral and contextual insights to craft the perfect message.

 Contextual data comprises all real-time information gathered about customers at the moment they interact with your website or email.

 That includes their location, weather, device and the time of the day when they open an email or visit the website.